RitikJaiswal75/Elevator/apiContracts/lift-history.md

-# Contract for: Marking a lift OOO
+# Contract for: Getting user interactions on a lift

 - **Route**: `history/`
 - **Params**: `lift=<lift_number>`